keystonejs/keystone/docs/guides/custom-server.md

 ## Custom server as a Lambda

-Keystone is powered by Node, so can run in "Serverless" environments such as [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) which support Node >= 10.x.
+Keystone is powered by Node, so it can run in "Serverless" environments such as [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) which support Node >= 10.x.